immanuel192/seneca-ultils/README.md

 > Seneca Service Loader to help you easily buiild seneca service

 ## Change logs
+### v1.1.9
+- Add jsonic config to help easier to trace log the services

 ### v1.1.8
 - Add the Dto / Viewmodel apply for the result in order to filter your result
 ```javascript